Despite the name and setting, CBS’s new drama Madam Secretary isn’t very political.

 “You can’t be calling Hillary [Clinton] or Condoleezza [Rice] or Madeleine in the middle of the night and saying, ‘If you had this situation handed to you, what would you do?’”
 Freeman said.

 The show may be more dramatic than political, but with the cast and team of producers behind it, it’s likely to be entertaining.
-Check back on Sunday night for our recap of the pilot episode.
+Check back soon for our recap of the pilot episode.

 For more arts and entertainment coverage, follow After Hours on Twitter at @afterhoursblog.